ICS 21 Winter 2008

 You may cooperate on the assignments to any degree you wish, including, of course, asking questions of your partner and course staff.

 While taking exams, you must do your own work.
-Among other things, this means you cannot memorize someone else's code —particularly mine or your TA's—and just repeat it on the exam.
+Among other things, this means you cannot memorize someone else's code —particularly mine or a TA's—and just repeat it on the exam.
 The tests are closed book (and closed neighbor!), except that for the midterm and final you can use a dictionary and a non-programmable calculator.
-Lab exams must be taken at the times and in the rooms in which they are scheduled.
+Lab and retake exams must be taken at the times and in the rooms in which they are scheduled.
 A violation of these rules will be considered cheating, and dealt with accordingly.

 Acknowledgement.
 Thanks to Prof. David G. Kay for permission to adapt text from his Fall 2006 Informatics 41 Pair Programming Guidelines.